mattinjersey/VentInventory/_pages/about.md

 This website is designed to show the number of ventilators in each state.
 It would enable states to share ventilators properly.
+Open-source project, non-profit.
+We welcome your help.
+Email to mattinjersey@yahoo.com .